Game Development Data Layout Strategy: Making Updates 3 Times Faster by Switching from Node-Based to SoA

 • Update processing is about 3.3 times faster with SoA

-With 10,000 entities, Node-based took 6.49 ms versus 1.97 ms for SoA.
-This is due to improved cache efficiency from sequential scanning of PackedArrays and reduced function call overhead.
+For 10,000 entities, Node-based took 6.49 ms, while SoA took 1.97 ms. This is due to improved cache efficiency from continuous scanning of PackedArrays and reduction of function call overhead.

-• Drawing processing occupies most of the frame time
+• Drawing processing occupies the majority of frame time

 Drawing time accounted for 42-48% of the total frame time.
-Since drawing includes issuing draw commands to the GPU, there's a limit to improvements from CPU-side data arrangement.
-However, Node-based is slower due to the overhead of individual _draw() calls.
+Since drawing includes issuing draw commands to the GPU, there's a limit to how much improvement can be achieved through CPU-side data layout.
+However, Node-based is still slower due to the individual _draw() call overhead.

-• Overall FPS improvement is limited to about 1.2 times
+• Overall FPS improvement is limited to about 1.2x

-While the update processing improvement rate is significant, most frame time is occupied by drawing processing and engine overhead, resulting in only about 1.2 times improvement overall.
-SoA is just a CPU-side data access optimization; other approaches like GPU instancing are needed for drawing pipeline bottlenecks.
+Although the update processing improvement rate is significant, drawing processing and engine overhead occupy most of the frame time, resulting in only about a 1.2x overall improvement.
+SoA is merely a CPU-side data access optimization; for drawing pipeline bottlenecks, different approaches like GPU instancing are needed.

 Which Should You Use?

-SoA isn't always the right answer.
-SoA is effective when you have hundreds to thousands of the same type of object and need to traverse all entities every frame.
+SoA is not always the right answer.
+SoA is effective when you have hundreds to thousands of the same type of object, and you need to process all entities every frame.
 Bullets, particles, and crowd simulations are typical examples.
-For objects that are few in number and diverse in type, node-based is more suitable.
-Players, UI elements, and boss enemies benefit from node features (using engine physics and animation capabilities) and have little motivation to be converted to SoA.
-In practical game design, it's realistic to mix approaches—using node-based for players and SoA for bullets.
+For small numbers of diverse objects, node-based is more suitable.
+Players, UI elements, and boss enemies benefit more from nodes (using the engine's physics and animation features) and have little motivation to switch to SoA.
+In the same game, it's practical to mix approaches—player as node-based, bullets as SoA.

-Changing the data layout from AoS to SoA can significantly speed up processing of large numbers of objects.
-While game engine node systems improve code clarity, it's worth switching to data-oriented design when dealing with large numbers of similar objects.
-In this article's measurements, we confirmed about 3.3 times improvement in update processing and about 1.2 times improvement in overall frame time.
-If drawing is a bottleneck, further improvements can be expected by combining with other techniques like GPU instancing.
+Changing the data layout from AoS to SoA can significantly speed up the processing of large numbers of objects.
+Game engine node systems improve code clarity, but for handling large numbers of similar objects, it's worth switching to a data-oriented design.
+In this article's measurements, we confirmed approximately 3.3x improvement in update processing and 1.2x improvement in overall frame rate.
+If drawing is the bottleneck, further improvements can be expected by combining with other techniques such as GPU instancing.

 Share this article